ndanielsen/intermediate-cli-git-github/materials/1-commandline.md

 ### Shebang

-The first line on a bash script to tell the computer what interpreter (computer language / runtime) should execute the script with telling it which one.
+The first line on a bash script to tell the computer what interpreter (computer language / runtime) should execute the script.

 Look in `scripts/` for working examples.